 In the future, advances in the way people apply for loans and the expanded use of loan underwriting software will improve worker productivity.
-While computerized credit scoring, online mortgage shopping, and online loan applications may increase the efficiency of a loan officer, unfortunately they may also cut the number of professionals needed to get the job done.
+While computerized credit scoring, the use of advanced artificial intelligence, online mortgage shopping, and online loan applications may increase the efficiency of a loan officer, unfortunately they may also cut the number of professionals needed to get the job done.
 The rise of mobile banking and the subsequent reduction in the number of physical banking branches is another factor that will limit employment growth in this field.

 College graduates, and/or those with work experience in lending, banking, or sales, will have the best employment opportunities.